cov-clear/infrastructure/README.md

 applied, login to the AWS console, go to IAM, users, your user, reset your password, add a 2FA device, and generate a pair of access/secret keys.

-You can now configure your AWS cli:
+You can now configure your AWS CLI:

 ```sh
 $ aws configure